 Several states have unique rules that deserve special attention:

-California has the strictest call recording law in the country.
-California Penal Code — 632 prohibits recording "confidential communications" without all parties' consent.
-California's strict recording law applies to phone calls, video calls, and in-person conversations where participants expect privacy.
+California has the strictest call recording requirements.
+California Penal Code — 632 requires consent from all parties before recording "confidential communications."
+California's recording law applies to phone calls, video calls, and in-person conversations where participants expect privacy.

 Connecticut requires all-party consent for electronic communications (phone calls, video calls) but only one-party consent for in-person conversations.
 If you're recording a phone call with someone in Connecticut, you need their consent.
 If you're recording an in-person meeting, you don't.